aleskucera/Install-OpenNSA-Safnari/README.md

             - vars/config.yml

 ## Update variable files

 ### General variables
 General varibles are stored in `opennsa\vars\general.yml` and changing them is not recommended.
+### Passwords
+The most secure way to set up passwords is through `secure_config.sh`.
+More about this is in section [Secure sensitive data](#secure-sensitive-data).
 ### Config variables

-### Passwords
+## Secure sensitive data
+For security reasons it's recommended to configure and encrypt sensitive data with `secure_config.sh`.

-All passwords are stored in `opennsa/vars/password.yml` file. `ansible_become_pass` is password for Ansible user to use `sudo` privileges, `user_password` is password for app specific user which script makes and `postgres_user_pass` is password for Postgre SQL user.
+In first part you will be asked to enter **ansible_become_pass** which is password for Ansible user to use `sudo` privileges, **user_password** is password for app specific user which script makes and **postgres_user_pass** is password for Postgre SQL user.

-## Encrypting passwords
-For installation the script uses sensible data such as sudo password, app user password and PostgreSQL user password stored in `vars/passwords.yml` In order to secure this kind of data Ansible uses Ansible-vault.
-But before we secure our data we should change default passwords in `vars/passwords.yml`.
-Then we encrypt this file by command

-    ansible-vault encrypt vars/passwords.yml

-Ansible asks us for vault password, which we will have to use everytime we want to access our passwords.
-If we ever want to change the password we can do that by

-    ansible-vault rekey vars/passwords.yml

-The most secure way is to remember this password, but if we are not sure of it, we can store this password to the file and automate the process of authentication to ansible-vault.
-Just change `"vault-password"` to your password and save it to desired path in your computer.

-    echo "vault-password" > vars/password_file
+In the second part you can encrypt your password file and private key with Ansible Vault.
+You can always decrypt these files by

+    ansible-vault decrypt ./opennsa/vars/passwords.yml ./opennsa/ssl/private_key.pem

+By default you have to remember Ansible Vault password, but you can use more advanced features described here: https://docs.ansible.com/ansible/latest/user_guide/vault.html.

 ## Run Ansible playbook
 After everything is ready you can run ansible script by

     ansible-playbook opennsa/playbook.yml

-if you encrypted passwords or certificate with ansible vault you have to add an argument `--ask-vault-pass`.
+if you encrypted passwords or certificate with Ansible Vault you have to add an argument `--ask-vault-pass`.

     ansible-playbook opennsa/playbook,yml --ask-vault-pass